mongodb/docs/source/reference/javascript.rst

    :returns: A status document.

-   This output reports statistics related to replication.
+   The output reports statistics related to replication.

    .. seealso:: ":doc:`/reference/replication-info`" for full
       documentation of this output.

 .. function:: db.getSiblingDB()

-   Used to return another database without modifying the current "``db``" setting in the shell environment.
+   Used to return another database without modifying the "``db``" variable in the shell environment.

 .. function:: db.killOP(opid)

    :param oppid: Specify an operation ID.

    Terminates the specified operation.
-Use :func:`db.currentOp()` to determine the current operation.
+Use :func:`db.currentOp()` to find operations and their correspoinding ids.

 .. function:: db.listCommands()